yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 In front end, performance typically refers to a few things - loading speed, how fast the UI responds to user interactions, memory space (heap) required by the component.

-- Loading speed - The less JavaScript the component contains, the less JavaScript the browser has to download to load the component and the lower the network request time.
+- **Loading speed**: The less JavaScript the component contains, the less JavaScript the browser has to download to load the component and the lower the network request time.
 It's also important to modularize components and allow users to download only the necessary JavaScript modules needed for their use case.
-- Responsiveness to user interactions
+- **Responsiveness to user interactions**
   - If a user interaction results in displaying of data that has to be loaded over the network, there will be a delay between the user interaction and updating of the UI.
 Minimizing that delay or removing it entirely is the key to improving responsiveness.
   - JavaScript in a browser is single-threaded.
 The browser can only do execute one line of code at any one time.
 The less work (JavaScript executed, DOM updates) the component has to do when a user does something on the page, the faster the component can update the UI to respond to the changes.
-- Memory space - The more memory your component takes up on the page, the slower the browser performs and the experience will feel sluggish/janky.
+- **Memory space**: The more memory your component takes up on the page, the slower the browser performs and the experience will feel sluggish/janky.
 If your component has to render hundreds/thousands of items (e.g. number of images in a carousel, number of items in a selector), memory space might become significant.

 **Optimization tips**

-- Render only what is displayed on the screen - For example, in a selector, only a few items are displayed to the user even if the list can contain hundreds of elements.
+- **Render only what is displayed on the screen**: For example, in a selector, only a few items are displayed to the user even if the list can contain hundreds of elements.
 Rendering all of them into the browser would be a waste of processing power and memory space.
 We can leverage a technique called windowing/virtualization to emulate a list with many elements while only rendering a few as possible to make the final result look as if there was no optimization done (especially preserving scroll height).
 Read more about virtualization [here](https://web.dev/virtualize-long-lists-react-window/).
-- Lazy loading/load only necessary data - For example, in a photo gallery component, a user can have hundreds and thousands of photos, but it won't be feasible to load all of them eagerly.
+- **Lazy loading/load only necessary data**: For example, in a photo gallery component, a user can have hundreds and thousands of photos, but it won't be feasible to load all of them eagerly.
 Most likely the user won't be browsing all of them in that session too.
 An optimization could be to load only the ones that the user is likely to view, or those that are within the viewport (which we call "above the fold").
 The rest of the photos can be loaded on demand, which introduces responsiveness delay, but the next tip will help you to handle that.
-- Preloading/prefetching data ahead of time - For example, in an image carousel where there are too many images to load beforehand, an optimization could be to load the next image ahead of time while the user is still on the current image, such that when the user clicks the "Next" button, there's no network delay needed because the next image has already been loaded.
+- **Preloading/prefetching data ahead of time**: For example, in an image carousel where there are too many images to load beforehand, an optimization could be to load the next image ahead of time while the user is still on the current image, such that when the user clicks the "Next" button, there's no network delay needed because the next image has already been loaded.
 This technique can also be modified to load the next N images to handle the case where users click "Next" in rapid succession.

 #### Accessibility (a11y)